Vision-CAIR/3DCoMPaT/README.md

 - [2D/3D Material Segmentation](./BPNet/#Mark)

 - [2D Material Tagging/ Shape Classification](./2D_MaterialTag_ShapeCls)

-## License
-This code is released under MIT License (see LICENSE file for details).
-In simple words, if you copy/use parts of this code please keep the copyright note in place.

 ## Citation
 If you find this work useful in your research, please consider citing: